open-telemetry/opentelemetry-specification/work_in_progress/typedspans/README.md

 ##### Attributes

-These attributes are not covered in [main spec](../semantic-conventions.md):
+These attributes are not covered in the [main spec](../semantic-conventions.md):

 - Channel Type (e.g. TCP)
 - Rows Returned